 Figure 4.1: This figure shows the loan rate (dash-dot orange line) and the deposit rate (dashed yellow line) obtained in the baseline calibration of the model as a function of the policy rate.
-The policy rate is also plotted as the 45-degree line for comparison (solid blue line). rate.
-We can see this mechanism from equations (3.18)-(3.20).

-The deposit rate is below the policy rate for all positive values, but is close to the policy rate for rates below -1%.
-The deposit spread rises with higher levels of the policy rate and bank market power.
-However, this relation is nonlinear.
-For policy rates between -1% and 5%, the deposit spread widens substantially as the policy rate increases, as targeted by our calibration strategy over these values.
-The widening of the deposit spread becomes smaller when the policy rate is above 5% and stabilizes at higher policy rates.
-This behavior of the deposit spread is consistent with the data, even though we do not target deposit rates for such high levels of the policy rate in our calibration.
+The policy rate is also plotted as the 45-degree line for comparison (solid blue line).
+The yellow dots denote the calibration targets for the deposit rate as a function of the policy rate. even though we do not target deposit rates for such high levels of the policy rate in our calibration.
 Thus, this provides an external validation for the empirical fit of the model.
 Appendix A.3 provides further details on the behavior of the pass-through of the policy rate to the deposit rate in our model.
 5 Implications of CBDC Introduction In this section, we discuss the implications of CBDC introduction through the lens of our full DSGE model.
 First, we focus on comparing how the economy differs between an initial steady state where CBDC is not used and a final steady state where CBDC is available, while considering various remuneration schedules for CBDC.
 Throughout this section, we frequently refer to the "welfare change" from introducing a CBDC, which is formally the multiplicative consumption-equivalent variation, in percent, required to keep the representative household indifferent between the pre-CBDC and the post-CBDC steady state (see Appendix B.10 for details).
 Second, we also discuss how the economy responds to shocks around the pre-CBDC and various post-CBDC steady states.
-Appendix C.2 discusses the transition between steady states.
+Appendix C.3 discusses the transition between steady states.
 5.1 CBDC Introduction for Different CBDC Rates